otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 party while using an specific device.

 The network model provides in-order and out-of-order delivery of messages.
 Some messages may not be delivered.
+Note that with communication with the Prekey Server, there can only be one request in flight at the same time from the party communicating with.

 ## Security Properties